-In addition to the actions below, several actions relating to flood defence can be found under Issues 1, 6, 15 & 20.
+In addition to the actions below, several actions relating to flood defence can be found under Issue's 1, 6, 15 & 20.

-Actions Targets Benefits Timescale Partners Cost Agency Theme Complete the programme of Asset Management Surveys in the Kent Area to provide information for decision of future investment in flood defences to be programme for flood defences is justified in terms of benefits and costs, and prioritised across the Sustainable approach to maintaining flood defences.
-1999-2004 £1.5 million assessed, justified in benefit/cost terms and prioritised across the whole area Consider the impact of proposed change to the Agency's routine maintenance programmes particularly in terms of the potential affect on land at risk from European and National conservation legislation.
-319 flooding and nature conservation issues. '} 9.0 • .
-(Agency Lead: Flood Defence Manager) 2.
-Coastal Habitat Management Plan (CHaMPs) to be developed in collaboration with English Nature to help assess the impact of flood defence strategies on conservation sites. coastlines.
+Actions Targets Benefits Timescale Partners Cost Agency Theme 1.
+Complete the programme of Assets Management Surveys in the Kent Area to provide information for decision of future investment in flood defences to be assessed, justified in benefit/cost terms and prioritised across the whole area.
+Consider the impact of proposed changes to the Agency's routine maintenance programmes particularly in terms of the potential affect on land at risk from flooding and nature conservation issues. programme for flood defences is justified in terms of benefits and costs, and prioritised across the Kent Area within the constraints of European and National Sustainable approach to maintaining flood defences.
+1999-2004 £1.5 million (Agency Lead: Flood Defence Manager) .4.1 i • i Coastal Habitat Management Plans (CHaMPs) to be developed in collaboration with English Nature to help assess the impact of flood defence strategies on conservation sites.
+(Agency Lead: Flood Defence Manager) CHaMPs produced for sensitive coastlines.
 A sustainable approach to managing coastal habitats.
-1999-2004 EN £2 million (Agency Lead: Flood Defence Manager) L L
+1999-2004 EN £2 million